 - Scientific name: Octopus vulgaris

-- Size: Mantle length of 20 – 30cm and arm-span of around one metre.
+- Size: Maximum mantle length of 20 – 30cm and arm-span of around one metre.

-Common octopus generally live in rockier areas and in shallow water, under 50 metres deep.
-They have eight arms (an octopus has arms and not tentacles – tentacles are longer and only have suction cups at the end).
-Each arm has two rows of suckers which have receptors in which allow the octopus to taste whatever it is touching.
+Common octopus generally live in rockier areas and in shallow water, under fifty metres deep.
+They have eight arms each of which has two rows of suckers which have receptors which allow the octopus to taste whatever it is touching.
 The beak-like mouth of the common octopus is located in the centre of the underside of the octopus’s body.
 The colour of the common octopus is not fixed and changes to adapt to its surroundings.

 The common octopus can move in a number of ways.
-They can swim slowly using their arms to propel themselves, or use ‘jet-propulsion’ by expelling water from their body in a way which sends them forward with more power.
-However, moving by jet-propulsion is extremely tiring for the octopus and can leave them exhausted.
+They can swim slowly using their arms to propel themselves, or use ‘jet-propulsion’ by expelling water from their body to send them forward with more power.
 When searching for food the common octopus will use its legs to walk along the seabed where it will look for crustaceans and shellfish.
 The common octopus can pull the shells of these creatures apart with their powerful arms, but they have a much more efficient way of achieving the same result.
 They grasp the shells in their arms and a toothed cartilage-based protrusion is poked out of their mouths and used to drill into the shells.
-The common octopus can also secrete a form of poison which breaks down the muscles and flesh structure of the prey and makes it easier for the octopus to force its way into shells.
-Fish may also be taken if they can be caught, and will certainly be eaten if they are found dead or dying on the seabed.
+Fish may also be taken if they can be caught, and will be eaten if they are found dead or dying on the seabed.
 The common octopus can themselves become prey for larger species such as sharks, cod and bass.
-The main defences of the common octopus is camouflage, aided by its colour changing abilities.
-However, if this does not work the common octopus can swim away from danger surprisingly fast using their jet-propulsion method, and can emit clouds of black ink which disorient and confuse predators.
+The main defences of the common octopus is camouflage, aided by its colour changing abilities and they can swim away from danger surprisingly fast using their jet-propulsion method, and can emit clouds of black ink which disorient and confuse predators.

 All octopus species are known to be extremely intelligent – certainly the most intelligent invertebrate species in the world.
-Common octopus kept in aquariums have been observed performing problem solving tasks such a unscrewing the lid of a container to access food inside.
+Common octopus kept in aquariums have been observed performing problem-solving tasks such as unscrewing the lid of a container to access food inside.
 Common octopus have also been recorded distinguishing the difference between different shapes, and displaying observational learning, proving they have some form of long term memory.
-In the wild the common octopus have also been known to steal crabs and lobsters out of pots and then find the way out of the pot, and use empty shells as a form of protection against predators.
+In the wild, the common octopus has also been known to steal crabs and lobsters out of pots and then find their way out of the pot, and have been seen using empty shells as a form of protection against predators.

 Paul the Octopus

-Octopus are edible and are caught commercially with an estimated 20,000 tons of octopus being caught throughout Europe every year.
+Octopus are edible and are caught commercially with an estimated 20,000 tons of octopus being caught throughout European waters every year.
 British consumers do not have a great demand for octopus, but it is becoming more popular on fish counters and in supermarkets.
-The common octopus is not thought to be endangered numbers may even being going up in some areas due to the reduction of the number of predators such as cod.
-Like all octopus species the common octopus is a short-lived species, dying naturally after around two years.
+The common octopus is not thought to be endangered numbers may even be going up in some areas due to the reduction of the number of predators such as cod.
+The International Union for the Conservation of Nature class the common octopus as a species of Least Concern on a global basis.